Team-VyntraMart/Ecommerce-WebApp/README.md

-# Ecommerce-WebApp(Spring Boot Rest API and MySql)
+# Ecommerce-WebApp using Spring Boot and MySql database.